sst/guide/_chapters/signup-with-aws-cognito.md

 import {
   AuthenticationDetails,
   CognitoUserPool
-} from 'amazon-cognito-identity-js';
+} from "amazon-cognito-identity-js";
-import config from '../config';
+import config from "../config";
 ```

 The flow here is pretty simple: